trey-m/hm-res-api/README.md

 - Multiple providers could have same availability, minimum of 1 is required for the input params
 - Clients will call for availability with input ranges
 - Can add expiration time for the reservation record to know when to purge
+- Providers may want to submit recurring availability.
+Could extend with another table like provider_recurring_availability { dayOfWeek, startTime, endTime, timezone }

 # Database Diagram